You developed some good capitalization habits in elementary school, or grammar school, as it was once known:

 Now it's time to dig a little deeper into the mechanics of our language and expand your knowledge of capitalization.
 In this lesson, you'll develop the knowledge base you need for proofreading your written work and the work of your peers.

-First, capitalize the first word of an embedded quotation, as in these sentences:
+First, capitalize the first word of an embedded quotation, if it is a complete sentence in its own right like these:

 –In his essay, the student wrote, “In 1957, Eugene O'Neill won a Pulitzer Prize.”